 - Maggie Scull, HST300.4: Borders in Flux: Identities and Conflict in Ireland

 Professor Scull's bioDr Maggie Scull is a modern historian whose work explores religious institutions, secularisation, political violence, sectarianism, and peace.
-As an Irish Research Council Postdoctoral Fellow at the National University of Ireland, Galway, Dr Scull focuses on the Northern Ireland Troubles and the role of society, religion, and politics in daily lives as well as international relations.
-After graduating from Boston University, she earned a Master’s and PhD at King’s College London while beginning her teaching career, which has included work with American students abroad.
+Previously, Maggie held an Irish Research Council postdoctoral fellowship at NUI Galway.
+After graduating from Boston University, Dr Scull earned a Master’s and PhD at King’s College London while beginning her teaching career, which has included work with American students abroad.